Fujitawa/Structure/README.md

 ## Acknowledgments

 - This project was inspired by the need for a simple tool to generate folder \ link structures.
-- Special thanks to the contributors who have helped improve the functionality and user experience of this tool.

 ## Contact